sparkflows/sparkflows-docs/docs/installation/credential-store/credential-store-connection.rst

    :alt: Credential Store
    :width: 70%

-Now you can use the connection in node in workflow editor and submit the Job.
+Now you can use the same Connection in node in workflow editor and submit the Job.

 .. figure:: ../../_assets/credential_store/sf_connection_5.PNG
    :alt: Credential Store